tianbinraindrop/functiondeleter/README.md

 * Highlight the name of the function you want to delete in code, and press CTL+F5 to delete the entire function
 * Highlight the name of the class you want to delete in code, and press CTL+F5 to delete the entire class
 * Highlight the name of the function/class you want to dumplicate in code, and press CTL+F6 to duplicate the entire function/class
+* Open both editors and press Ctrl+F7 to move the current line from the left editor to the current line of the right editor.
+Pressing the "->" icon will also do the same thing

 ## license